-Decisions made in the B2B world are very conscious, and conduct a lot of research before buying.
+Decisions made in the B2B world are very conscious and conduct a lot of research before buying.
 According to MarketingProfs, “94% of B2B buyers say they conduct some form of online research before purchasing a business product.”
-A properly developed persona will help you understand the unique challenges your buyer is trying to solve, the conscious critical decision points they face, and will provide you with valuable talking points, product positioning data, and even influencing the product and service you’re delivering.
+A properly developed persona will help you understand the unique challenges your buyer is trying to solve, the “job” they are hiring your product or service to perform, the conscious critical decision points they face, and will provide you with valuable talking points, product positioning data, and even influencing the product and service you’re delivering.

 5. Determine Influencers

 Nearly no B2B sale is conducted in a vacuum.
 Even small, five-dollar-a-month SAAS subscriptions get an unofficial internal “Hey have you seen XYZ yet?” water cooler conversation.
 It’s worse for bigger purchases.
 The buying cycle for many products or services can be three to six months—or longer.
 We recently met with one client who estimated that it took 18 months—minimum—for them to close a deal.